 Amazon ECS supports management of Windows containers.
 An Amazon ECS-optimized Windows Amazon Machine Image (AMI) provides enhanced instance and container launch time performance and visibility into CPU, memory utilization, and reservation metrics.

-Amazon ECS can be used with any third-party hosted Docker image repository or accessible private Docker registry, such as Docker Hub and Amazon Elastic Container Registry (Amazon ECR).
+Use Amazon ECS with any third-party hosted Docker image repository or accessible private Docker registry, such as Docker Hub and Amazon Elastic Container Registry (Amazon ECR).
 All you need to do is specify the repository in your task definition and Amazon ECS retrieves the appropriate images for your applications.

 Amazon ECS provides you with a set of simple API actions to allow you to integrate and extend the service.
 The API actions allow you to create and delete clusters, register and deregister tasks, launch and terminate Docker containers, and provide detailed information about the state of your cluster and its instances.
 You can also use AWS CloudFormation to provision Amazon ECS clusters, register task definitions, and schedule containers.